aaqibb13/MyLeetCodeSubmissions/README.md

 - [Returning whether a number is a Palindrome](Easy/palindromenumber.py)
 - [Reversing an Integer (without using a list)](Easy/reverseinteger.py)
 - [Addition of two elements of a List adding upto the target value](Easy/twosum.py)

-# To-do:
-- Create separate directories for the submission types.